Swedish nuclear weapons program: Disarmament of Swedish nuclear sites

-After the nuclear weapons program: defense research and support for disarmament
+After the nuclear weapons program: defence research and support for disarmament

 Nuclear weapons related activity, however, continued at FOA even after the dismantling was completed in 1972, but to a much lesser extent.
 Resources in 1972 amounted about the third of the stock in 1964–1965.
-Actual defense research on nuclear weapons effects continued.
+Actual defence research on nuclear weapons effects continued.
 It did not include design research or any part of the Freedom of action doctrine.
-Paradoxically, that part of the nuclear research was given a low priority because "defense research" was merely a politically correct name.
+Paradoxically, that part of the nuclear research was given a low priority because "defence research" was merely a politically correct name.
 The remaining technical expertise in construction of nuclear weapons was later utilized in different disarmament contexts.